Tipping in Tanzania

 For many travelers tipping is a sensitive issue, however, it is a normal part of the service industry in Tanzania.
 Tipping is an expression of gratitude – especially to those who hopefully made your Tanzania stay an unforgettable adventure!
 It is your individual choice whether you would like to tip or not and it always depends on the quality of service received.
 However, there is a very fine balance between tipping enough, and tipping too much.

 For example, becoming a senior guide requires a high level of education and knowledge as well as several years of experience.
-A camp assistant on the other side is also needed, but doesn’t need to be as educated as a senior guide as he won’t have the same level of responsibility.
+A camp assistant on the other side is also needed, but doesn’t have the same level of responsibility.
 So, if a camp assistant gets a massive tip compared to the senior guide, the balance is out of order and the motivation for the senior guide to work harder demolished.

 Success of your Tanzania Adventure

-As a guideline on how much to top we recommend the following:
+As a guideline on how much to tip we recommend the following:

 - Driver/Guide: USD$ 20 to 30 per couple / per day